 These airbags can rupture in up to 50% of deployments, compared to the 0.27% of ruptures that happen to the airbags manufactured to specification.

-An estimated 155,000 of these airbags have been recalled since 2009, but there are still an estimated 25,000 cars driving with these airbags as of May 2018, in more than two dozen models offered by Honda, Toyota, Lexus, BMW, Mazda and Nissan.
+There were still approximately 7,800 cars driving with these airbags as of 31 December 2018, in more than two dozen models offered by Honda, Toyota, Lexus, BMW, Mazda and Nissan.

 Should I ask to have my Takata airbag disabled?

 No. Airbags are a vital piece of safety equipment.
 The NHTSA estimates they saved 2400 lives in 2014 alone.
 For every 400 Takata airbag deployments, one ruptures.
 This means the airbag functions as designed in the other 399 cases.